Thursday’s ‘Bold And The Beautiful’ Spoilers: Shauna Meddles In Wyatt’s Love Life

 The Bold and the Beautiful spoilers for Thursday, September 19 reveal that Wyatt Spencer’s (Darin Brooks) love life will be of particular interest to someone.
 It appears as if Shauna Fulton (Denise Richards) believes that she has every right to meddle in other people’s affairs, per Highlight Hollywood.

 It didn’t take Wyatt very long to move on from Florence Fulton (Katrina Bowden).
-Just as quickly as he moved on from Sally Spectra (Courtney Hope), just as fast he went back to her when he found out that Flo had been deceiving him all along.
+Just as quickly as he moved on from Sally Spectra (Courtney Hope), he just as quickly went back to her when he found out that Flo had been deceiving him all along.
 At least Wyatt remained consistent on one front – he has always maintained that he won’t tolerate dishonesty.

 Wyatt has been trying to get back with Sally, but she asked him for more time to work through her feelings.
 However, she also indicated that she would be willing to forgive him in time.
-Wyatt remains optimistic that he and Sally will get back together and even told his mother that he would not let go of the redhead this time around.
-Wyatt quipped that even if a horde of former high school sweethearts came into town, he would remain faithful to Sally this time around.
+Wyatt remains optimistic that he and Sally will get back together and even told his mother that he would not let go of the redhead this time.
+Wyatt quipped that even if a horde of former high school sweethearts came into town, he would remain faithful to Sally.
 At the time, Quinn Fuller Forrester (Rena Sofer) kept her silence because she did not believe that Sally is the right woman for her son.

 Do you think a miracle can happen with these two? #BoldandBeautiful pic.twitter.com/u2caNGmq3U